realyoterry/vidclip/README.md

 ## Usage

 Here's a quick example on how to use the basic features of this package.
-Full and detailed documentation is on the [Vidclip documentation.](https://vidclip.js.org)
+Full and detailed documentation is on the [vidclip documentation.](https://vidclip.js.org)

 ### 1. Import the application:
 Make sure you have installed the package first.